magilisaau/ebuilder/README.md

 ```
 way 2
 step 1) right-click the golden carrot to pick a block
-step 2) add a mark by right-click golden boots
+step 2) add a mark by right-click golden pickaxe
-step 3) move to other position and add the second mark by right-click golden boots
+step 3) move to other position and add the second mark by right-click golden pickaxe
 step 4) right-click the golden sword
 ```